 How much airflow do we need to ventilate?
 Airflow is the volume of air moved by a fan per unit of time, usually expressed in cubic feet per minute (cfm) or meters cubed per second (m³/s).
-Airflow for general ventilation can be calculated by:
+For general ventilation, airflow can be calculated by:

 - Area method